Berkeley Open Infrastructure for Network Computing: Mobile application

 A BOINC app also exists for Android, allowing every person owning an Android device – smartphone, tablet and/or Kindle – to share their unused computing power.
 The user is allowed to select the research projects they want to support, if it is in the app's available project list.

 By default, the application will allow computing only when the device is connected to a WiFi network, is being charged, and the battery has a charge of at least 90%.
 Some of these settings can be changed to users needs.
-Not all BOINC projects are available and some of the projects are not compatible with all versions of Android operating system or availability of work is intermittent.
-Currently available projects are Asteroids@home, Einstein@Home, LHC@home, Moo!
+Not all BOINC projects are available and some of the projects are not compatible with all versions of Android operating system or devices.
+For some projects, availability of work is intermittent.
+Currently available projects are Asteroids@home, BOINC Central, Einstein@Home, Moo!
+Wrapper, Moo!
 Wrapper, Rosetta@home, World Community Grid and Yoyo@home.
-As of September 2021, the most recent version of the mobile application can only be downloaded from the BOINC website or the F-Droid repository as the official Google Play store does not allow downloading and running executables not signed by the app developer and each BOINC project has their own executable files.
+As of February 2026, the mobile application can only be downloaded from the BOINC website or the F-Droid repository as the official Google Play store does not allow downloading and running executables not signed by the app developer and each BOINC project has their own executable files.